A Spatiotemporal Perspective on Dynamical Computation in Neural Information Processing Systems: A Unifying Perspective

-In the context of visual symmetries, early work by Keller and Welling (2021)\cite{keller2021topographic} illustrated that by inducing a spatio-temporal prior over neural activity in a generative model (described as shifting-topographic distribution), structured equivariant capsules were indeed learned to reflect the symmetries of their training data.
-In subsequent work (2023)\cite{nwm}, the same authors demonstrated that by enforcing a local inductive bias on the coupling parameters of an oscillatory recurrent network, and subsequently training the network to accurately predict future states of an ongoing symmetry transformation (exactly `closing the loop' of Box \ref{fig:commuting_diagram-a}), the network learned to propagate traveling waves over the simulated `cortical sheet'.
-They further demonstrated that these waves did indeed spatially structure the selectivity of neurons in the network to respect the symmetries at hand through visualized selectivity maps reminiscent of orientation columns\cite{keller2023locally}, and by artificially inducing traveling waves in the hidden state and observing the reconstructed stimuli undergo the same transformations the network was trained on.
-In a similar biologically plausible network implementation of the hippocampal formation, Chen et al. (2024)\cite{chen2024predictive} demonstrated that when a recurrent autoencoder network is trained to predict the next state of an input stream by encoding the input, propagating activity in the hidden states, and then subsequently decoding the end result, the model learns a Toeplitz recurrent connectivity structure as a way for the recurrent hidden layer to store the sequence and later recall it.
-This Toeplitz structure can be related directly to traveling waves \cite{budzinski2022geometry,budzinski2023analytical, wrnn, magnasco2024inputdrivencircuitreconfigurationcritical} and complex spatiotemporal patterns \cite{budzinski2023theory, nwm} in nonlinear oscillator networks, demonstrating spatiotemporal `wave-like' dynamics are indeed learned in order to implement tasks requiring visual symmetry transformations.
+In the context of visual flow symmetries, work by Keller and Welling (2021)\cite{keller2021topographic} illustrated that by inducing a spatio-temporal prior over neural activity in a generative model (described as shifting-topographic distribution), structured equivariant subspaces (`capsules') were indeed learned to reflect the flow symmetries of their training data.
+In subsequent work (2023)\cite{nwm}, the same authors demonstrated that by enforcing a local inductive bias on the coupling parameters of an oscillatory recurrent network, and subsequently training the network to accurately predict future states of an ongoing symmetry transformation (effectively `closing the loop' presented in Boxes \ref{fig:commuting_diagram-a} \& \ref{fig:flow_equivariance}), the network learned to propagate traveling waves over the simulated `cortical sheet'.
+They further demonstrated that these waves did indeed spatially structure the selectivity of neurons in the network to respect the symmetries at hand through (i) visualized selectivity maps reminiscent of orientation columns\cite{keller2023locally}, and (ii) by artificially inducing traveling waves in the hidden state and observing the reconstructed stimuli undergo the same transformations the network was trained on\cite{nwm}.
+In a similar biologically plausible network implementation of the hippocampal formation, Chen et al. (2024)\cite{chen2024predictive} demonstrated that when a recurrent autoencoder network is trained to predict the next state of an input stream by encoding the input, propagating activity in the hidden states, and then subsequently decoding the end result, the model learned a Toeplitz recurrent connectivity structure as a way for the recurrent hidden layer to store the sequence and later recall it.
+This Toeplitz structure can be related directly to traveling waves \cite{budzinski2022geometry,budzinski2023analytical, wrnn, magnasco2024inputdrivencircuitreconfigurationcritical} and complex spatiotemporal patterns \cite{budzinski2023theory, nwm} in nonlinear oscillator networks, demonstrating spatiotemporal `wave-like' dynamics are indeed beneficial for tasks requiring visual flow transformations.